 Commiphoramyrrhaalso called commonMyrrh is a member of the Commiphora plant family, is an indigenous tree native to Somalia, Ethiopia and northernKenya.
 Myrrh has been traditionally used in perfumes, balms for mummification, skin disease treatments and for healing wounds.
 Myrrh is also used as an anti-inflammatory and antimicrobial agent for the treatment of oral ulcers, gingivitis, sinusitis, glomerulone-phritis, brucellosis and parasitic infections.
 The essential oil of Myrrh contains different chemical constituents, including monoterpenes, sesquiterpenes, and aromatic compounds.
 In addition, other chemical compounds present in Myrrh resins include triterpenoids, diterpenoids, steroids, and lignans29.

-Recently, dental research has been conducted in Yemen to discuss oral clinical problems and oral infectionsetc 30-32, but no antibacterial sources from plant sources were searched for the treatment of oral infections of bacterial cause, and for this reason the current study selected five plants of Dracaena cinnabari, Saussurea lappa, Boswellia carteril, Commiphoramyrrhaand Salvia officinalis which are known for their medical applications to evaluate their antimicrobial effect against S. Mutans and determine the antibacterial combination effects of these plants extracts and chlorhexidine.
+Recently, dental research on oral clinical problems and oral infectionshas been conducted in Yemen30-32, but no antibacterial sources from plant sources were searched for the treatment of oral infections..For this reason the current study selected five plants namelyDracaena cinnabari, Saussurea lappa, Boswellia carteril, Commiphoramyrrhaand Salvia officinalis which are known for their medical applications to evaluate their antibacterialeffect against S. Mutans and determine the antibacterial combination effects of these plants extracts and chlorhexidine.

 MATERIALS AND METHODS